 Q: How will the data be used?

-A: The data will be used to score your facility and provide results for Section 7B Healthcare-Associated Infections in the 2017 Leapfrog Hospital Survey.
+A: The data will be used to score your facility and provide results for Section 7B Healthcare-Associated Infections and Section 7C Antibiotic Stewardship Practices in the 2018 Leapfrog Hospital Survey.

 Q: What data is being requested?

 A: The data being requested by Leapfrog is used to generate standardized infection ratios for CLABSI in ICUs and select wards, CAUTI in ICUs and select wards, Facility-wide inpatient MRSA Blood Laboratory-identified Events, Facility-wide inpatient C.Diff.
 Laboratory-identified Events, and SSI: Colon within NHSN.
+It is also used to score your facility on the antibiotic stewardship practices measure.
 Immediately after joining the Group, the facility will be taken to a screen listing the data that the Group is requesting access to, referred to as the "Data Rights Template."
 A or in the template indicates that a particular piece of data is being requested by the Group.
 The Data Rights Template will automatically include both inactive and active locations that a facility has mapped.
 Please leave the template with all locations checked for each applicable HAI type, and only mark items on the template as “N/A” or unselect locations if they do not apply to your facility.
 Hospitals must include any locations that were active during the reporting period even if they are currently inactive to ensure that Leapfrog obtains the appropriate SIR.
 The facility must select the "Accept" button at the bottom of the screen in order to accept the template of data rights and share data with Leapfrog.

 Q: Will Leapfrog be collecting patient identifiers?